omoju/receiptdID/READme.md

 About
 =====

 Receipt.ID is a multi-label, multi-class, hierarchical classification system implemented in a two layer feed forward network.
-It trains individual AdaBoost text-based classifiers and combines the result with other features.
+It trains individual Random Forest text-based classifiers and combines the result with other features.
 Receipt.ID is built to scale with an application as the taxonomy for the domain in which it is applied grows.

 Dependencies
 ------------